-This weekend saw Brands Hatch host the finale to what has been a very unpredictable and unusual British Touring Car Championship season and plenty of learnings have been discovered.
+This weekend saw Brands Hatch host the finale to what has been a very unpredictable and unusual British Touring Car Championship season, and plenty of learnings have been discovered.

 At a championship level, Ash Sutton did enough on Sunday to claim his second career BTCC title.
-At the same time, Power Maxed Racing continued with their guest driver programme, with Brad Philpot in the hot seat of the PMR Astra over the weekend.
+At the same time, Power Maxed Racing continued with their guest driver program, with Brad Philpot in the hot seat of the PMR Astra over the weekend.

 During the three races, Brad's performance reflected the season as a whole for PMR, delivering a very creditable performance in very tough circumstances.
 For everyone, this season has been like no other, but there are plenty of positives that can be drawn from the unique experience of 2020.

 Challenges have come thick and fast and have ranged from illness, lack of track time for new drivers, weather, on-track collisions, red flags and even a massive crash.
 These would have stopped many teams, but the drivers and crew of PMR's resilience is a credit to how a team can work together to overcome unprecedented circumstances.
 This is something that will be drawn upon over the coming months as plans are already starting for next year's season.